aturley/pony-workshop/steps/02/README.md

 ## Recovering Reference Capabilities

-Sometimes it is useful to create an alias to an object with a flexible set of refrence capabilities, manipulate that object in some way, and then get a version of the object that can be assigned to an alias with a more restrictive set of reference capabilities.
+Sometimes it is useful to create an alias to an object with a flexible set of reference capabilities, manipulate that object in some way, and then get a version of the object that can be assigned to an alias with a more restrictive set of reference capabilities.
 This often occurs when one wants to create a `ref` alias, manipulate the object, and then turn it into a `val` or an `iso` so that it can be sent to another actor.
 In a situation like this we can use a `recover` block.
 Without the recover block we would have no way to convert from a `ref` to a `val`, because "giving up" a `ref` alias would not guarantee that there are no more aliases that can write to the object.

 `recover` blocks have special rules about what can be done inside of them.
 For example, inside the `recover` block you cannot use a non-sendable alias that was created outside of the `recover` block.
 This guarantees that a non-sendable object cannot escape from the `recover` block.